YoRyan/nuxhash/README.md

 and selects the most profitable algorithm for you.
 Only Nvidia devices and [NiceHash excavator](https://github.com/nicehash/excavator) are supported.

-In the future, there will be support for AMD devices, a GUI version, and an opt-out 0.5% donation fee.
+In the future, there will be support for AMD devices, more miners, a GUI version, and an opt-out 0.5% donation fee.

 What will never be implemented: Overclocking control, though a hook will probably be added to run your own scripts when changing algorithms.